manhongg/geog495_final_project/README.md

 <h2>Project Description</h2>

 My web application uses geodata from the City of Seattle GIS program that provides a comprehensive list of all Seattle public libraries to map and display the geographic locations of public libraries throughout the city.
 The map uses visual markers indicating the apporximate locations of each libraries, and allows users to click on the icon to zoom in closer to the locations of libraries in various neighborhoods around the City of seattle.
 The markers display information on the sidebar and in popup boxes stating the location and address of each library, allowing users to reference which neighborhoods have public libraries and how far they are from the user.
+The web application allows users to locate and browse all Seattle Public Libraries, indicating their locations and distance from the user’s current location using markers.

 <h2>Project Goal</h2>